Time: ~3 hours · Difficulty: Intermediate · Stack: Docker · kind · kubectl · Kubernetes Goat · kube-bench · kubescape

 7. Baseline the cluster with kube-bench and kubescape

-# kube-bench: runs the CIS Kubernetes Benchmark as a Job kubectl apply -f https://raw.githubusercontent.com/aquasecurity/kube-bench/main/job.yaml kubectl wait --for=condition=complete job/kube-bench --timeout=120s kubectl logs job/kube-bench # kubescape: posture scan against the NSA/CISA and MITRE frameworks brew install kubescape kubescape scan --format html --output kubescape-report.html
+# kube-bench: runs the CIS Kubernetes Benchmark as an in-cluster Job kubectl apply -f https://raw.githubusercontent.com/aquasecurity/kube-bench/main/job.yaml # -f = apply the manifest straight from the URL kubectl wait --for=condition=complete job/kube-bench --timeout=120s # block until the Job finishes (or 120s passes) kubectl logs job/kube-bench # the benchmark results are written to the Job's logs # kubescape: posture scan mapped to the NSA/CISA and MITRE ATT&CK frameworks brew install kubescape kubescape scan --format html --output kubescape-report.html # scan the live cluster and write a shareable HTML report

 kube-bench grades the cluster against the CIS benchmark control by control; kubescape maps findings to attack frameworks and produces a shareable report.
 Trivy can also scan the whole cluster in one shot: trivy k8s --report summary cluster.
 Reading these reports - deciding what is a real risk versus benchmark noise on a kind cluster - is the actual skill.